fmi/java-course/05-generics/lab/README.md

     /**
      * @param t the item to remove from this gift
-     * @return true if the @t was contained in this gift, false otherwise */ boolean removeItem(T t);
+     * @return true if the @t was contained in this gift, false otherwise.
+     *         In particular, if @t is null, return false.
+     */
+    boolean removeItem(T t);